DarrenKirby/builds/README.md

 directory of the user's choosing, presumably, somewhere within their home directory.
 This does not require priveliged access.

+While it should be possible to have a single system-wide and multiple user installations of *builds* on the same system, I have not yet tested this.

 The foremost feature of *builds* is customization ability.
 While I have tried to stay close to best practices (POSIX, LSB, FHS etc..) in the build scripts provided, it is up to the user to modify and create their own scripts to build the software how they want, and install it where they want.
 I have tried as much as I can to not have *builds* force